jkeohan/D3-Tutorials/BubbleChart/README.md

 Besides these 2 core objectives I did however encounter "challenges" along the way and have decided to also walk through thier discovery and resolution as well:

 ##Core Functionality
+pack.value(value)
+If value is specified, sets the value accessor to the specified function.
+If value is not specified, returns the current value accessor, which assumes that the input data is an object with a numeric value attribute: